The applicable terms and conditions for English-speaking customers of Shore GmbH can be found here:

-4.1 If agreed upon in the Contract, Shore shall create on behalf of the Customer a native app based on a web app which is mobile-responsive.
+4.1 If agreed upon in the Contract, Shore shall create on behalf of the Customer a app based on a web app which is mobile-responsive.

-4.2 If agreed accordingly, Shore shall carry out the following additional services over and above the development of the native app for the duration of the Contract:
+4.2 If agreed accordingly, Shore shall carry out the following additional services over and above the development of the app for the duration of the Contract:

-4.3 Where Shore carries out the operation and hosting of the native app for the Customer, Shore will usually act solely as a technical service provider for the Customer.
+4.3 Where Shore carries out the operation and hosting of the app for the Customer, Shore will usually act solely as a technical service provider for the Customer.
 The Customer shall be responsible to its end customers as provider of the app for the content and the legality of the offer, and shall be identified as the app provider in its app.